RIPTILA MISSION

 Simulated LPS view from RIPTILA

-13 May 2015, updated 19 July 2019
+13 May 2015, updated 18 May 2024

 The plan:

 You go to your computer and click on "RIPTILA".
 The site takes you to a screen with live High Definition images from the Moon similar to the above, being imaged at 30 frames a second.
 Viewed full screen on your 52' LCD monitor, the bright, contrasted, full image of the Moon floating in the blackness of space in a close-by stationary L-1 orbit is breath-taking.
 This view is not magnified.
 It will a filtered, camera eye view, streaming live from RIPTILA's imaging platform.
 On the bottom of the screen will be fast-running time stamp in Coordinated Universal Time.
-Anyone will be able to access this site and at almost any time (*) of the month or day and view this live image just like they do with a U.S. weather satellite, but this time it is our nearest neighbor, the Moon.
+Anyone will be able to access this site and at any time (*) of the month or day and view this live image just like they do with a U.S. weather satellite, but this time it is our nearest neighbor, the Moon.

 To get a closer look, using your mouse and a special program, you place a small rectangle over a portion of the Moon.
 With a right-click you are now looking at that small section pumped up, full screen and in HD, a SIMRANGE of 300 miles and a field of view of 200 miles.
 This is an unobstructed, clear and sharp view of the lunar surface.
 Not the latest image, but LIVE images!
 On command you can zoom in even closer.